TURP Procedure in Sarasota, FL

 - Low levels of sodium in the blood

 - Dry orgasm (also known as retrograde ejaculation)

 - Possible need for retreatment

 It is incredibly important to carefully weigh all of these possible risks and benefits before committing to a TURP procedure.
-To speak with Daniel Kaplon, MD, FACS in Sarasota, FL about your questions and concerns regarding a transurethral resection of the prostate, please schedule an appointment by giving his office a call today at (941) 917-5400 today.
+To speak with Dr. Daniel Kaplon about your questions and concerns regarding a transurethral resection of the prostate, please call (941) 917-5400 today.
 Dr. Kaplon offers the TURP procedure for men at our urology clinic in Sarasota, FL.